 Materiality Assessment – what really matters

 Would you like to find out which sustainability matters are truly material to your company?
-We support you in carrying out a materiality assessment that is compliant with the most important standards, taking into account both internal and external perspectives.
-Our goal is to meet you where you are, that means – wherever possible – we adapt the methodology described for conducting a materiality assessment in accordance with the Corporate Sustainability Reporting Directive (CSRD) to your individual circumstances and needs.
-We also support you in preparing a sustainability report following the guidelines of the Global Reporting Initiative (GRI) or the German Sustainability Code (DNK) with the requirements formulated therein for a materiality assessment.
+We support you in carrying out a materiality assessment that is compliant with the most important reporting standards, i. e. the Corporate Sustainability Reporting Directive (CSRD), the Global Reporting Initiative (GRI) or the German Sustainability Code (DNK).
+Our goal is to meet you where you are, that means – wherever possible – we adapt the methodology for conducting a materiality assessment to your individual circumstances and needs.
+We also support you in preparing a sustainability report following the respective reporting standard.

 Our services at a glance

 mapping and IRO inventory